jrleeman/TGE/content/lectures/lecture_5.rst

 Activity
 --------
 After returning from the machine shop tour, go to the lab.
-Students will receive the materials to complete the threading activity and have time to work on the assignment.
+Students will receive the materials to complete the :ref:`threading_activity` and have time to work on the assignment.

 Assignment
 ----------
-Complete the threading activity and your parts ready to turn in during lecture.
+Complete the :ref:`threading_activity` and your parts ready to turn in during lecture.
 Contact us if you need assistance in the laboratory. **Due 9/8/16**

 Media
 -----